Man City's clash at Everton postponed due to multiple COVID-19 cases

 Aston Villa's clash with Newcastle earlier this month was called off due to an outbreak at Newcastle's training ground.

-The Premier League said the decision was taken as a "precaution" and remain confident the protocols put in place to stop the spread of the virus were still working despite the rise in infections across England.
+The Premier League insisted the protocols put in place are still stringent enough to prevent another shutdown.

-"The Board agreed to rearrange the game as a precaution, and further testing will now take place tomorrow.
-The decision has been taken with the health of players and staff the priority.

-"The Premier League continues to have full confidence in its protocols and rules, and the way in which all clubs are implementing them."
+"The Premier League continues to have full confidence in its protocols and rules, and the way in which all clubs are implementing them," the league added in its statement.

 Guardiola's mother died of coronavirus earlier this year and speaking after Saturday's 2-0 win over Newcastle, the City manager said the health of his players must take priority.